Florida poised to limit abortions as Supreme Court mulls Roe

 President Joe Biden, a Democrat, responded in a tweet Friday: “Last night, the Republican-controlled Florida legislature passed a dangerous bill that will severely restrict women’s access to reproductive health care.
 My administration will not stand for the continued erosion of women’s constitutional rights.”

-Republicans across the country are moving to replicate a 15-week abortion ban in Mississippi that the Supreme Court seems poised to uphold, potentially weakening or overturning Roe v.
-Wade, in a case expected to be decided this summer.
-If so, Florida’s legislation could weaken the state’s place as as a destination for women throughout the South whose states have more restrictive abortion laws.
+Republicans across the country are moving to replicate a 15-week abortion ban in Mississippi that the Supreme Court seems poised to uphold this summer.
+If the court weakens or overturns Roe v.
+Wade, Florida could be less of a destination for women throughout the South whose states have more restrictive abortion laws.

 “Access to care in the South is being decimated,” said Laura Goodhue, executive director of the Florida Alliance of Planned Parenthood Affiliates, adding that the passage of the bill signals that “your right to bodily autonomy depends on where you live.”